kjwagner613/Avantos-Challenge/README.md

-# Avantos Form Mapping Challenge
+# DAG Form Mapping Challenge

 ## 📥 Journey Builder – Prefill Mapping UI

-A React-based coding challenge solution for Avantos, this project implements a simplified interface for managing field prefill logic across a Directed Acyclic Graph (DAG) of forms.
+A React-based coding challenge solution for an application to Avantos, this project implements a simplified interface for managing field prefill logic across a Directed Acyclic Graph (DAG) of forms.
 It focuses on modular architecture, clean UX, and extensibility by design.

 ## Status